Some frequently asked questions:

 Can you book hotels for us and how much do they cost?

 Yes.
-We're too small to get special discounted rates though, and prices would range from US $60 per person for a basic but adequate B&B, to 5 star prices of $1,000 per night or more in the large international hotels and luxury boutique lodges.
-There are good deals to be had by using the large on-line booking agents as they are given discounts by the large hotels - Google may be your best friend here.
+We're too small to get special discounted rates though, and prices would range from US $75 per person for a basic but adequate single room B&B, to 5 star prices of $1,000 per night or more in the large international hotels and luxury boutique lodges, but you can reckon with $120 per double/twin room for reasonable hotel accommodation.
+There are deals to be had by using the large on-line booking agents as they are given discounts by the large hotels - Google may be your best friend here.

 What vehicles do you use, can you guarantee a window seat and have you got any pictures?